rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### When a Cloud Database is deleted how is the data removed?

-Cloud databases run off of SAN storage using a mount point.
+Cloud Databases runs off of SAN storage by using a mount point.
 After an instance is deleted, the mount point is destroyed.

 #### Are database backups deleted when a database is deleted?